 Pitr Strait is a New York-based director and teacher.
 After graduating from The New School's MFA program, he co-founded Torn Out Theater with Alice Mottola in 2016.
 Prior to directing Torn Out's debut production of The Tempest, he has directed numerous works by William Shakespeare, Caryl Churchill, and Don Nigro.
 His film work includes directing Words & Actions, a short film written by Allan Staples; and co-writing the story for Alexis and Bodine Boling's feature film Movement + Location, winner of Best Screenplay at the 2014 Brooklyn Film Festival.
 Pitr's education work includes both graduate and undergraduate classes at The New School, as well as Concordia Language Villages' French immersion programs.

-Diana Levy has worked as a Producer, General Manager, Company Manager, and Press & Marketing Director for a number of projects, including: The Tempest and Hamlet (Torn Out Theater), Henry IV, The Tempest, Richard III (Smith Street Stage), All the Rage (piece by piece productions & Rising Phoenix Rep), Emotional Creature (by Eve Ensler), Murder for Two (New World Stages), Othello, HamletGhosts, Meet Murasaki Shikibu (The Brewing Dept.), Portrait and a Dream, Chemistry, Coping (FringeNYC), Pains of Youth (Cake Shop Theatre Co), About Face (Brick Theater).
+Diana Levy has worked as a Producer, General Manager, Company Manager, and Press & Marketing Director for a number of projects, including: The Tempest, Hamlet, and The Rover (Torn Out Theater), Henry IV, The Tempest, Richard III (Smith Street Stage), All the Rage (piece by piece productions & Rising Phoenix Rep), Emotional Creature (by Eve Ensler), Murder for Two (New World Stages), Othello, HamletGhosts, Meet Murasaki Shikibu (The Brewing Dept.), Portrait and a Dream, Chemistry, Coping, Cracks (FringeNYC), Pains of Youth (Cake Shop Theatre Co), About Face (Brick Theater).
 Diana holds a degree in Political Science and Theatre from Columbia University.

 Alice Mottola is an actor, director, writer, and software engineer.
 Before co-directing Torn Out Theater/OCTPFAS's The Tempest in 2016, she wrote and directed Brightness, an interactive play staged on the boardwalk of Asbury Park, NJ.
 She trained in acting at Barnard College and at T. Schreiber Studio's One-Year Conservatory.
 Alice holds a degree in Biology from Barnard College.